Himanshunitrr/jaume-lab-assignment/README.md

 - Identify **existing public segmentation/classification datasets** (e.g., PanNuke, Lizard, NuCLS, CoNSeP, MoNuSeg, etc.).
 - Propose a **pipeline to transform existing annotations** (masks, nuclei, captions, etc.) into instruction–response pairs suitable for **zero-shot training**.
 - Design a **data generation loop** using LLMs to produce varied and realistic instructions (e.g., “Find mitotic figures” → segmentation mask + caption).
-- Think about guardrails!!
-E.g., what if a user ask to count the hepatocytes (liver cells), the tissue is actually kidney, the output should likely look like: ``This appears to be kidney tissue, are you sure this is a liver image?''
+- Think about guardrails!
+E.g., what if a user asks to count the hepatocytes (liver cells), but the tissue is actually kidney?
+The output should likely look like: "This appears to be kidney tissue, are you sure this is a liver image?"
 - Discuss how to **maximize diversity** across tissue types and diseases.

 ### 2. Modeling Strategy
 - Propose a **joint model** (vision–language transformer, or instruction-tuned LLM+ViT hybrid).
 - Discuss **transfer learning** and how to leverage pretrained biomedical or general models.
 - Suggest training objectives (contrastive loss, segmentation loss, caption loss, instruction tuning).
 - Suggest ways to generate the segmentation output.
-How are SegmentAnything, BioMedParse, etc, doing this task?
+How are SegmentAnything, BioMedParse, etc., doing this task?

 ### 3. Implementation Component
 Choose one small but technically interesting piece to implement, for example: